Cucurbita: Description

 The species are monoecious, with unisexual male (staminate) and female (pistillate) flowers on a single plant and these grow singly, appearing from the leaf axils.
 Flowers have five fused yellow to orange petals (the corolla) and a green bell-shaped calyx.
-Male flowers in Cucurbitaceae generally have five stamens, but in Cucurbita there are only three, and their anthers are joined together so that there appears to be one.
+Male flowers in Cucurbitaceae generally have five stamens, but in Cucurbita there are only three, and their anthers are joined so that there appears to be one.
 Female flowers have thick pedicels, and an inferior ovary with 3–5 stigmas that each have two lobes.
 The female flowers of C. argyrosperma and C. ficifolia have larger corollas than the male flowers.
 Female flowers of C. pepo have a small calyx, but the calyx of C. moschata male flowers is comparatively short.

 Cucurbita fruits are large and fleshy.
 Botanists classify the Cucurbita fruit as a pepo, which is a special type of berry derived from an inferior ovary, with a thick outer wall or rind with hypanthium tissue forming an exocarp around the ovary, and a fleshy interior composed of mesocarp and endocarp.
 The term "pepo" is used primarily for Cucurbitaceae fruits, where this fruit type is common, but the fruits of Passiflora and Carica are sometimes also pepos.
 The seeds, which are attached to the ovary wall (parietal placentation) and not to the center, are large and fairly flat with a large embryo that consists almost entirely of two cotyledons.
 Fruit size varies considerably: wild fruit specimens can be as small as 4 cm and some domesticated specimens can weigh well over 300 kg.
 The current world record was set in 2014 by Beni Meier of Switzerland with a 2323.7 lb pumpkin.